You are here

 Office of the Director

-The Office of the Director provides overall leadership for NHGRI.
-It sets policies, develops scientific, fiscal and management strategies, assists in governing the ethical behavior of its employees, and coordinates genomic research for NIH with other federal, private and international programs.
+The Office of the Director oversees general operations, administration and communications for the National Human Genome Research Institute (NHGRI).
+It provides overall leadership; sets policies; develops scientific, fiscal and management strategies; assists in governing the ethical behavior of its employees, and coordinates genomic research for the National Institutes of Health with other federal, private and international programs.

 Extramural Research Program